 Hello creators!
 We gathered some feedback from our creator community recently and noticed that many of you are in a social media slump, having some creative block when it comes to social channels.
-So, we sat down with our in-house social media expert Rich Potts, our Head of Paid Digital Marketing, and asked him some of your questions.
+So, we sat down with our in-house social media expert Rich Potts, our Head of Paid Digital Marketing, to find out how to make social media ads work for your business.
 We hope it helps you to level up your business, improve your social media strategy and rise from any slump you may be in.

 What sort of posts get the most interactions on social media channels?

 For us it’s lifestyle photos.
 Specifically photos that look like user generated content (UGC).
 For example an image where it looks like someone received the card and posted a pic to their Instagram feed.
-We think this is because it appears more native to the platform, rather than an advert.
+We think this is because it appears more native to the platform, rather than a social media ad.

 Does adding links to products reduce reach?

 Yes, you have to do a bit of a balancing act between doing posts to drive reach and engagement, and more sales-driven posts with links.
 But you should be doing this anyway – no-one follows a page to be sold to 24/7 so try to make sure you’re posting a variety of content.

 TikTok is a really interesting platform.
 With paid posts we get really inconsistent results with some ads doing really well and others performing really badly.
 With organic it’s difficult to know what kind of sales it’s driving, but anecdotally we know our customers are seeing our videos, because we get comments and shares that imply intent to buy.
 We also know that user behaviour is turning it into a search engine, and we expect that behaviour to continue, so we believe it’s worth investing some time in – but not putting all your eggs in that basket.

 Which social media platform drives the most customers to the site?